 Displayed near the entrance to Badaling Great Wall are five pieces of ancient iron cannons, made in 1638 and representing the most advanced heavy weaponry of the Ming Dynasty.
 The largest among the five weapons is a 2.85-metre-long, 105 mm caliber cannon, with a huge cache of 105 mm caliber cannon shot.

-The city dais, aka wall dias, is a platform structure with battlements on its top.
+The city dais, aka wall dais, is a platform structure with battlements on its top.
 It served a dual purpose: as a watchtower and as a platform from which to defend the wall during enemy attacks.
-There is a wall dias for every 500 metres of wall, again emphasizing the strategic importance of the Badaling stretch of the Great Wall.
+There is a wall dais for every 500 meters of wall, again emphasizing the strategic importance of the Badaling stretch of the Great Wall.
 The platform on top of Badaling's Pass City gate is a typical city dais.